farhatrkhalil/Voxel-Visage/README.md

 - **Depth Estimation:**
   - We employ stereo vision techniques to estimate the depth of facial features, enhancing the spatial understanding of the face.
 - **3D Face Registration:**
-  - The merged coordinates are utilized in delaunay triangulation to reconstruct the 3D structure of the face, enabling accurate facial analysis and visualization.
+  - The merged coordinates are utilized in Delaunay triangulation to reconstruct the 3D structure of the face, enabling accurate facial analysis and visualization.

 ## Future Work
 - **Smoothing of the Face:**